syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/net-core.md

    By executing the program, you will get the PDF document as follows.
    <img src="htmlconversion_images/htmltopdfoutput.png" alt="Convert HTMLToPDF ASP.NET_Core output" width="100%" Height="Auto"/>

-   A complete demo can be downloaded from [Github](https://github.com/SyncfusionExamples/html-to-pdf-csharp-examples/blob/master/ASP.NET%20Core)
+   A complete working sample can be downloaded from [Github](https://github.com/SyncfusionExamples/html-to-pdf-csharp-examples/blob/master/ASP.NET%20Core).